 Client reviews are more impactful when they appear not just on your website, where many consumers may think they are fake or cherry-picked, but by earning reviews across social media, search engines, and lawyer-specific review platforms like Avvo.com.
 You can reach a broader audience organically—and more authentically through reviews.
 Google Reviews are one of the most popular forms of reviews, but many consumers also consult Facebook, Yelp, and other local business review platforms.
 Facebook reviews are also a powerhouse of information, and some younger clients may prefer to search social media when looking for representation.
-Additionally, you can try asking clients for reviews on Avvo, Lawyer.com, and other industry-specific reviews sites.
+Additionally, you can try asking clients for reviews on Avvo, Lawyers.com, and other industry-specific reviews sites.
 Make sure to collect reviews across all possible sources to target different audiences and maintain a unified online presence.

 02. Improve Search Rankings